How to pick your sales channels

 Huge brand awareness

-We challenge you to find someone who hasn’t heard of Amazon.
-We bet you’d be hard pressed to find someone who knows nothing about it.
+We challenge you to find someone who hasn’t heard of Amazon, because we bet you’d be hard pressed to find someone who knows absolutely nothing about it.
 In many cases – across the UK, Europe and North America, customers head for Amazon first – giving sellers the chance to make those sales.

-Worldwide, Amazon’s brand awareness is significant, even in countries where Amazon isn’t the top performing marketplace.
-And in those countries where it isn’t number one, Amazon is growing all the time – so if you choose to list your items with Amazon on international websites, you have a good chance of making sales.
+Worldwide, Amazon’s brand awareness is almost unparalleled, even in countries where Amazon isn’t the top performing marketplace.
+And in those countries where it isn’t number one, Amazon is growing all the time – so if you choose to list your items with Amazon on international websites, you have a good chance of making sales in those countries.

 Fulfilled by Amazon (FBA)